Austinjnr/codeChallenge-movieTheaterTickectsSale/README.md

 # Description
 This is a code challenge for Flatdango, that allows a user to purchase movie tickets from the theater.
-Acces my web page via this <a href ="https://austinjnr.github.io/codeChallenge-movieTheaterTickectsSale/">link.</a>
+Access my web page via this <a href ="https://austinjnr.github.io/codeChallenge-movieTheaterTickectsSale/">link.</a>

 # Built with
 This application was built with the following technologies: